-1. With all these monies literally flying around, how come Small Business Owners are still complaining about not having access to funds to start and /or grow their businesses?
+1. With monies flying around, Small Business Owners still complain about not having funds to start and/or grow their businesses?

-2. How do we identify and track the recipients of these funds and, by extension, measure the impact of these capital injections, presuming the funds are being disbursed in the first place and to the right beneficiaries?
+2. Firstly, how do we identify and track the recipients of these funds?
+Even more, how do we measure the impact of these capital injections?
+Presuming the funds are being disbursed in the first place and to the right beneficiaries.

-3. Could this be a twist of the Ancient Mariner where, like his proverbial thirst for water in the ocean, it’s money, money everywhere, as the Small Business Owner hears of monies waiting for him or her, here, there and everywhere, yet the search for investible funds remains fruitless.
+3. Also, could this be a twist of the Ancient Mariner?
+Where, like his proverbial thirst for water in the ocean, it’s money, money everywhere.
+As the Small Business Owner hears of monies waiting for him or her, here, there and everywhere.
+Yet, the search for investible funds remains fruitless.